MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/serports/device-interface-publication-sercx.md

 For development purposes, the `SerCx-FriendlyName` may also be configured as a device property in the registry.
 In an extension INF, or manually, the key `SerCx-FriendlyName` can be added to the device and used by SerCx/SerCx2 to retrieve the friendly name for the device interface.

 ## Device Interface
 If a `FriendlyName` is defined using the methods above, SerCx/SerCx2 will publish a `GUID_DEVINTERFACE_COMPORT` *device interface* for the controller.
-This device interface will set the `DEVPKEY_DeviceInterface_Serial_PortName` property to the specified friendly name, which may be used by applications to locate a specific controller/port.
+This device interface will have the `DEVPKEY_DeviceInterface_Serial_PortName` property set to the specified friendly name, which may be used by applications to locate a specific controller/port.

 ### Enabling unprivileged access
 By default, the controller/port will be accessible only to privileged users and applications.
 If access from unprivileged applications is required, the SerCx/SerCx2 client must override the default security descriptor after calling `SerCx2InitializeDeviceInit()` or `SerCxDeviceInitConfig()`.